 For a horse to deliver peak performance at horse shows, a well-maintained horse arena is essential.
 Ideally, arenas provide horses with the right amount of cushion, good traction, and minimal dust.

 Apt horse arena maintenance requires consistency and the right equipment, especially if it’s a jumping or dressage arena.

 The base of a horse arena can last a decade, but ongoing maintenance can affect its durability.
 The top layer of the arena surface is the primary focus of horse arena care.

 Proper indoor and outdoor arena upkeep involves ongoing watering and dragging.
-Overall, a program of arena maintenance must also ensure that sand and footing additives are kept in optimal condition.
+Overall, a program of horse arena maintenance must also ensure that sand and footing additives are kept in optimal condition.

 The frequency of the different steps in maintenance required for a particular arena depends on various factors.
 Traffic, the surface type, and weather conditions all determine maintenance schedules.

 Footing Additives & Sand

 A vital component of a horse arena that determines equestrian performances is having the best sand and footing additives.